knpuniversity/symfony2-rest/knpu/episode1/test-code-reuse.md

 [[[ code('9263e01200') ]]]

+In case you are using Guzzle 6, you would need to pass the base to `base_uri` instead of `base_url`.
 Cool.
 So now the `Client` is created once per test suite.
 Now, create a `protected $client` property that is *not* static with some nice PHPDoc above it.
 Woops - make sure you actually make this `protected`: this is what we'll